 NON CREDIT SHORT COURSES 27

-Fine Art - Drawing and Painting

-Drawing from Life 27
+Fine Art - Drawing and Painting Drawing from Life 27

-Painting; Landscape and Cityscape 27
+Painting: Landscape and Cityscape 27

 Drawing and Colour Studies - Introduction 27

 Drawing Approaches - Studio Skills and Notebooks 27

-Drawing and Painting the Figure 28
+Drawing Applicatries - Studio Skills and Notebooks Drawing and Painting the Figure 28

 Techniques of Watercolour 28

 Painting Processes 28

-Printmaking - Etching and Carborundum 28
+Printmaking - Etching and Carborundum 29

-Fine Art - Sculpture
+Fine Art - Sculpture /

 Constructing Sculpture through Bronze Casting - Introductory 29

-Fine Art - Media
+Fine Art - Media /

-Photography 30
+Photography 32

 Design - Ceramics, Glass and Metals

-Jewellery 30
+Jewellery Skills Introduction 32

-Stained Glass - Introductory 31
+Stained Glass - Introductory 33

-Stained Glass - Intermediate 31
+Stained Glass - Intermediate 33

 Design - Visual Communications

-Type and Image 31
+Type and Image 34

-Letterpress Printing 32
+Letterpress Printing 35

 Design - Fashion and Textiles

-Embroidered Textile Design 33
+Embroidered Textile Design 35

 Pre Third Level Courses

-Portfolio Preparation 33
+Portfolio Preparation 35

-CONTINUING PROFESSIONAL DEVELOPMENT 34

-Website Design & Promotion for Visual Artists and Craftspeople 34

-Tressice Besign a Fromotion for Visual Artists and Cranspeople

 FREQUENTLY ASKED QUESTIONS 38

 The National College of Art and Design offers the most extensive range of part-time art and design courses in Ireland.
 Over 800 students participate in the continuing education programme annually.
 Courses are provided at different levels to facilitate students who want to participate in flexible learning opportunities, gain qualifications and progress within third level.
 Continuing education also provides courses for individuals interested in returning to education, or those wanting to enhance their existing skill and knowledge in art and design through participation in short courses.
-CEAD students include: individuals who have a commitment to making fine art and design work and want to continue in practice; individuals interested in expanding their art skills and knowledge of art processes; experienced visual arts practitioners who want to return and renew their arts practice; mature students who are interested in progressing within higher education system and want to pursue a career in visual art and design.
+CEAD students include: individuals who have a commitment to making fine art and design work and want to continue in practice; individuals interested in expanding their art skills and knowledge of art processes; experienced visual arts practitioners who want to return and renew their arts practice; mature students who are interested in progressing within the higher education system and want to pursue a career in visual art and design.

-Students can access the library for reading purposes and students registered for accredited options such as AC or Certificate courses will have borrowing rights in the library.
+Students can access the library for reading purposes and students registered for accredited options such as Certificate or Diploma courses will have borrowing rights in the library.
 CEAD students can submit work for the annual exhibition, which takes place in July on the college campus.
 The exhibition is organised by the evening students union and selection of students work for exhibition is by an independent panel.